patternfly/patternfly-react/packages/react-charts/src/components/ChartLine/examples/ChartLine.md

 ### Multi-color (unordered) with responsive container

-This demonstrates zoom for the x axis only.
+This demonstrates zoom and pan behavior for the x axis only.

 ```js
 import React from 'react';